Dan-wanna-M/formatron/README.md

 - **🚀 Minimal Runtime Overhead**:
-With Leo optimization, a specialized compacting algorithm, and CFG caches across generations, Earley algorithm implemented in Rust is aymptotically and practically the fastest algorithms.
+With Leo optimization, a specialized compacting algorithm, and CFG caches across generations, Earley algorithm implemented in Rust is aymptotically and practically the fastest algorithm.
-Here's a refined version of the bullet point:
 - **🔧 Customizable**: Everything is configurable, including schema generation, grammar generation, and post-generation processing (such as function calls).
 ## Comparison to other libraries